azapi | October 2025 | |

 properties

 :OPTIONAL.
-A JSON object containing any number of key-value pairs, which can be used to express additional properties of a Resource.¶
+An object which can be used to express additional attributes of a Resource.¶

 The following is a non-normative example of a Resource with a type